MCFLab/Shutter/README.md

 *Reference:*  Mathias S. Fischer and Martin C. Fischer.
 Cost-effective, open-source light shutters with Arduino control.
 [HardwareX 19, e00548 (2024)](https://doi.org/10.1016/j.ohx.2024.e00548)

+## Rotary Solenoids
+Since publication of the HardwareX paper, we have also tested the controller with rotary solenoids, which perform quite a bit better then servos.
+We added a document in the Docs folder describing the operation with rotary solenoids in a bit more detail.
+Also, for questions and discussion refer to the [this topic](https://forum.microlist.org/t/cost-effective-open-source-light-shutters-with-arduino-control/) in the [Builders/Tools Category](https://forum.microlist.org/c/builders-tools/21) of the [µForum](https://forum.microlist.org/).

 ## Contributing
 I welcome your contributions with [pull-requests](https://github.com/MCFLab/Shutter/pulls) and [issues suggesting further improvement](https://github.com/MCFLab/Shutter/issues)!